PpAaMm19945/stage-builder/public/books/My First Books/animal-friends/content.md

 # Page 10
 ![Page 10](images/page-10.png)

-KIBOKO!
+HIPPO!
 The hippo splashes in the water.

 **Ask:** Where does the hippo live?